groff_man_style(7) — Linux manual page

 macro plants a one-line input trap; text on the next line,

-smaller and in bold.
-Use of this macro, an extension
+and in bold.
+Use of this macro, an extension originating

-Note: terminals will render text in bold at the normal
+Note: terminals render text in bold at the normal size

-semantic information distinct from using bold style at
+information distinct from using bold style at normal size;

-normal size; it will be hidden from readers using such
+it is hidden from readers using such devices.

 .UC [version]